top of page

 Trail signs heading back down through the farm.

-The concept of boundaries and trespassing had been etched so deeply into my psyche that unlearning it was not as easy as I thought.
+The idea of boundaries and trespassing had been etched so deeply into my psyche that unlearning it was harder than I expected.

-My understanding of freedom—shaped by four decades in the U.S.—was rooted in boundaries, ownership, and the right to exclude.
+My sense of land access, shaped by four decades in the U.S., was rooted in boundaries, ownership, and the right to exclude, with signs, property lines, and fences viewed as protections, even symbols of freedom.

 Near my cabin in Wisconsin, USA